slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"The measure of love is peace." (...)
 "You can’t buy a real kiss."
 -- Naval Ravikant [1974]*

-> *"Love is the absence of judgement."
--- Dalai Lama *

-> *"One expresses well the love he does not feel."
--- J.A.
-Karr *

 ### On falling out of love